holmrenser/_holmrenser.github.io/about.md

 * Pre-render most visualization to improve load-time
 * A search function
 * Blast your favourite gene to the database
-* All of the above will probably force me to move to an implementation in node.js, which is about time.
+* All of the above will probably lead to an implementation in node.js

 ###Taxon sampling
 |Species|Family|Order|rhizobium symbiosis|